Chicago Fire FC: Raising the Bar for Wellness and Performance

 Fireground Parallel:

 Firefighters are no different.
 Fitness, sleep, nutrition, stress management, and recovery must align with the realities of shift work and operational stress.
-When these elements function as an integrated system, readiness improves, injury risk decreases, and performance becomes more reliable—and sustainable.

 2. Complex Systems, Not Silos (The Interactions)